 Passwords are ubiquitous and have been used to authenticate trusted users into systems even before the internet.
 Password policies that enforce high entropy passwords and best practice rules on passwords have the best chance to prevent unauthorised access into a system.

-The most common threats to authentication security are:
+The most common password-related threats to authentication security are:

 The problem with passwords

-Authentication processes, in general, need to be easy to remember and understand but also need to be usable and not take too long to complete.
+Authentication processes need to be easy to remember and understand, but also need to be usable and not take too long to complete.

 Having a single authentication scheme (a password manager for example) to gain access to all sites, aids the convenience of only having to remember a single process, pin, and password.
 However, this also introduces a single point of failure.
 For example, if someone were to gain unauthorised access to this system, then the same individual would also be able to gain access to all other listed services as well.

 Authentication systems, in general, can be too complex and time consuming for the average user, especially those working in a time-sensitive environment (such as healthcare, security and defence).
-When considering an authentication system there should be a compromise between the extra security it offers and is a greater hindrance to productivity and workload for end-users.
+When considering an authentication system there should be a compromise between the extra security it offers, and the potential additional hindrance to productivity it could cause for its end-users.

 Authentication and Productivity

 A complex authentication process can affect user productivity.
-By some estimates, the time spent on these authentication tasks can be up to 30 minutes a day which translates to 3 weeks a year.
+By some estimates, the time spent on these authentication tasks can be up to 30 minutes a day, which adds up to 3 weeks a year.
 They also require a lot of work from the users, such as having to remember a lot of different, frequently-changed passwords that cannot be stored physically.

 When faced with complex processes, the result can be that employees revert back to insecure practices or coping strategies that reduce security and promotes a general sense of low-security motivation.
 The goal then is to reduce the amount of cognitive effort by entering something much simpler, faster or not having to remember anything at all.